hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 comfortable with a full configuration management system such as Chef or Puppet.

+## Options

+The shell provisioner takes various options.
+One of `inline` or `path` is required:

+* `inline` (string) - Specifies a shell command inline to execute on the remote machine.
+See the [inline scripts](#inline-scripts) section below for more information.

+* `path` (string) - Path to a shell script to upload and execute, relative to the project Vagrantfile.

+The remainder of the available options are optional:

+* `args` (string) - Arguments to pass to the shell script when executing it as a single string.
+These arguments must be written as if they were typed directly on the command line, so be sure to escape characters, quote, etc. as needed.

+* `binary` (boolean) - Vagrant automatically replaces Windows line endings with Unix line endings.
+If this is true, then Vagrant will not do this.
+By default this is "false".

+* `privileged` (boolean) - Specifies whether to execute the shell script as a privileged user or not (`sudo`).
+By default this is "true".

+* `upload_path` (string) - Is the remote path where the shell script will be uploaded to.
+The script is uploaded as the SSH user over SCP, so this location must be writable to that user.
+By default this is "/tmp/vagrant-shell"

+<a name="inline-scripts"></a>
 ## Inline Scripts

 Perhaps the easiest way to get started is with an inline script.
 An